zzzprojects/learn-orm/tutorials/flee/functions.md

 The **Flee** library allows you to use functions in your expressions.

  - You can simply define your functions in a class or use the functions of an existing class.
- - When the expression is evaluated, the functions are called using IL instructions just like in a compiled assembly.
+ - When the expression is evaluated, the functions are called using IL instructions like in a compiled assembly.

-Let's consider the following class which contains various static functions.
+Let's consider the following class, which contains various static functions.

 ```csharp
 public static class Calculator